nainiayoub/java-notes/README.md

 ## What is the meaning of object cloning in Java?
 * Object cloning refers to creation of exact copy of an object.
 It creates a new instance of the class of current object and initializes all its fields with exactly the contents of the corresponding fields of this object.
 * The class whose object’s copy is to be made must have a public clone method in it or in one of its parent class.

+## In Java, why do we use static variable?
+* We use static variables when only one copy of the variable is required.
+Variables declared static are commonly shared across all instances of a class.
+* Static variables reduce the amount of memory used by a program.
+Static variables are shared among all instances of a class.

+## What is the purpose of static method in Java?
+* We use static method when we want to provide class level access to a method, where the method should be callable without an instance of the class.
+Static methods don't need to be invoked on the object and that is when you use it.